imperialchem/mrd-demo/README.md

 #### [lepsgui.py](./lepsgui.py)

-This is the main program. lepsgui generates the GUI and plots, and drives the trajectory calculations.
+This is the main program. lepsgui generates the GUI, and drives the calculations.

 #### [params.ini](./params.ini)